-Facts: Two alleged victims report an incident to police.
-The report made referred to a particular motor vehicle been used in connection with incident and gave rise to charges of assault and predatory/menacing driving.
+Two alleged victims report an incident to police.
+The report referred to a particular motor vehicle been used in connection with incident and gave rise to charges of assault and predatory/menacing driving.

 Our client was the owner/responsible person for the motor vehicle.
 He was not suspected of being the driver of the vehicle at the time the offences were allegedly committed.

-On 30 April 2012 (approximately a month after the allegation is reported to police) the police request / direct our client provide them with particular details as to the identity of the driver/passenger of the vehicle that he either knows to be the case or suspects to be the case.
+On 30 April 2012 (approximately a month after the allegation is reported to police) the police request/direct our client provide them with particular details as to the identity of the person that he either knows or suspects was the driver/passenger of the vehicle.
 Our client provides certain answers to that request/direction.
-This is to be referred to as the first “form of demand”
+This is to be referred to as the first “form of demand”.

-Approximately 5 months later the police make a further request/direction that he provide information under a different legislative power identifying who the driver was.
-This is the second “form of demand”.
+Approximately five months later, the police make a further request/direction that he provide information under a different legislative power identifying who the driver was.
+This is the second form of demand.

-Two weeks after answering questions in the second form of demand he was charged with failing to comply with the first form of demand.
+Two weeks after answering questions in the second form of demand, out client was charged with failing to comply with the first form of demand.

-The Act sets out certain powers given to police in order to request or direct a person to provide certain information if the police reasonably suspect that a vehicle was used in or in connection with an indictable offence – commonly referred to as a Form of Demand.
+The Act sets out certain powers given to police in order to request or direct a person to provide information if the police reasonably suspect that a vehicle was used in or in connection with an indictable offence – commonly referred to as a form of demand.
 The relevant power the police have is governed by section 14 of the Act.
-In addition to the power given to police in this regard parliament has set out certain safeguards in section 201 of the Act which the police must comply with when exercising certain powers such as the one above.
+In addition to the power given to police in this regard, parliament has set out certain safeguards in section 201 of the Act which the police must comply with when exercising certain powers such as the one above.
 Section 201 of the Act requires the police to provide the person being directed with the following:

 In the present case the evidence before the court was that the police officer who made the request/direction used the following words: